 We understand child abuse and neglect are certainly difficult subjects, however, you will not be alone in you volunteer work.
 The CASA programs provides advocates with the tools, training, and support needed to advocate for a foster child in need.

 - How will I be supported as a volunteer?

-CASA maintains an open-door policy; advocates may contact their supervisor during normal business hours and may contact the Executive Director after hours in the event of an emergency, the Advocate Supervisor and/or Executive Director attend all court hearings with advocates, and the organization also provides continuing education opportunities such as live classes and peer sessions, maintains a substantial resource page, and sends monthly email updates regarding upcoming meetings, gatherings, and community events.
+CASA maintains an open-door policy; advocates may contact their supervisor during normal business hours and may contact the Executive Director after hours in the event of an emergency.
+The Advocate Supervisor and/or Executive Director attend all court hearings with advocates, and the organization also provides continuing education opportunities such as live classes and peer sessions, as well as maintaining a substantial resource page, and sending monthly email updates regarding upcoming meetings, gatherings, and community events.

 - What do advocates and their CASA child do together?

-Please note that as an advocate, you may not introduce your CASA child to your friends or family.
+Please note, that as an advocate, you may not take your CASA child to your home or introduce them to your friends or family.
 Much of the purpose of being a CASA is to step into a child’s world to provide support and guidance.
-We recognize this volunteer work is much more involved and can be emotional; CASA hosts Peer Sessions to serve as an outlet where advocates gather to share their experiences with one another in a confidential and supportive environment.
+We recognize this volunteer work is much more involved and can be emotional; CASA hosts peer sessions to serve as an outlet for advocates gather to share their experiences with one another in a confidential and supportive environment.

 - Will I be able to choose my CASA child?